stonepros/stone/doc/stone-volume/lvm/list.rst

 ``list``
 ========
-This subcommand will list any devices (logical and physical) that may be associated with a Ceph cluster, as long as they contain enough metadata to allow for that discovery.
+This subcommand will list any devices (logical and physical) that may be associated with a Stone cluster, as long as they contain enough metadata to allow for that discovery.

-Output is grouped by the OSD ID associated with the devices, and unlike ``ceph-disk`` it does not provide any information for devices that aren't associated with Ceph.
+Output is grouped by the OSD ID associated with the devices, and unlike ``ceph-disk`` it does not provide any information for devices that aren't associated with Stone.

 Command line options: